pivotal/docs-tap/tanzu-build-service/install-airgapped.md

 ## <a id='tbs-offline-install-package'></a> Install the Tanzu Build Service package

-You can install Tanzu Build Service to a Kubernetes Cluster and registry that are air-gapped from external traffic.

 These steps assume that you have installed the Tanzu Application Platform packages in your air-gapped environment.

-To install the Tanzu Build Service package in an air-gapped environment:
+To install the Tanzu Build Service package on an air-gapped environment:

 1. Get the latest version of the Tanzu Build Service package by running: